seed-labs/seed-emulator/docs/user_manual/internet/ca.md

 ca.setCertDuration('48h')
 ```

 The duration must end with "h".
-The duration must no less than 12h.
+The duration must be no less than 12h.

-Even if you don't set duration manually, it will not expire as it will be renewed automatically.
-It is recommended to preserve the default duration 2160h.
+It is recommended to preserve the default duration `2160h`.
+Before a certificate expires, it will be renewed automatically.